This story and photos are shared by the Trust with kind permission from Mrs Anne Harrison, niece of Robert Blyth

 Lance Corporal Robert Blyth died of wounds on 19 July 1944 aged 21.
 He was my father's eldest brother, the uncle my siblings, cousins and I never knew.

 Robert’s parents met and fell in love in a hospital ward in Winchester in 1918: Robert Oswald Blyth was recovering from influenza while with the Royal Garrison Artillery nearby, and Caroline Anna Reddie was a Voluntary Aid Detachment nurse.
 They married the following year and went on to have four children.
-Robert, the second, was born in Kilmacolm, Renfrewshire, on 8 November 1922: both his parents were Scots, and his father worked as an actuary in Glasgow.
+Robert was born in Kilmacolm, Renfrewshire, on 8 November 1922: both his parents were Scots, and his father worked as an actuary in Glasgow.

 After Robert's father retired as Assistant Manager at the head office of Scottish Amicable the family moved to Haslemere, Surrey.
 They built a large house with extensive grounds: Cuthil, now St Ives 1930 Prep School.
 All four children learnt musical instruments and they were encouraged to take an interest in the natural world.
 They also enjoyed educational activities at Haslemere Museum and attended the local church.